karanganju/SmartVote/Report.md

 * __Privacy__ - Enable some form of verifiable privacy using a decentralized shuffling technique based on Coinshuffle
 * __Voter Incentivization__ - Increase voter turnout using lottery systems
 * __Accountability__ - Reduce the accountability problem in utilizing either of the two approaches
-* [__Coercion__ - Addres voter coercion by at least enforcing the third solution which despite being the weakest still guarantees some imporovements]
+* __Coercion__ - Address voter coercion by at least enforcing the third solution which despite being the weakest still guarantees some imporovements

 ## Protocol description and Security Analysis